London's Air Ambulance Charity: Aerospatiale Dauphin SA356N

 The service's first helicopter was an Aérospatiale SA 365N Dauphin.
-Built in 1982, it was registered G-HEMS, and delivered in December 1988, in time for the launch of the service in 1989.
+Built in 1982, it was registered G-HEMS and delivered in December 1988, in time for the launch of the service in 1989.
 It initially wore a white livery, but was repainted several times, eventually into a red livery following sponsorship by Virgin.
 It was retired from service in 2000.

 MD 902 Explorer

-Two MD Helicopters MD 902 Explorers replaced the SA365N, they carried the registrations G-EHMS and G-LNDN.
-Both wear the same red-based livery, with green and yellow flashes, and are identical in model, equipment and crew.
-Typically only one helicopter was operational per day – the other acts as a spare in case of break down, maintenance or, in a major incident, both helicopters are able to deploy.
+Two MD Helicopters MD 902 Explorers replaced the SA365N; they carried the registrations G-EHMS and G-LNDN.
+Both wore the same red-based livery, with green and yellow flashes, and are identical in model, equipment and crew.
+Typically only one helicopter was operational per day – the other acted as a spare in case of break down, maintenance or, in a major incident, both helicopters were able to deploy.
 The helicopters usually cruised at 120 knot, at an altitude of anywhere between 500 and 1000 ft.
 A regular fuel load, around 400 kg, allowed for one hour's flying time.

 Following a children's competition, the two helicopters were given names which were displayed on the side of each aircraft.
 In February 2016, G-LNDN was named Walter after the winning entrant's grandfather, whilst G-EHMS was named Rowan in April 2016 after the winning entrant's sister.